- LATEST BLOG POST

 - Read More

-especially when various layers of uncertainties surround alternatives, projects, operations, because decision-makers need to understand the:
+As a matter of fact, that’s true especially when various layers of uncertainties surround alternatives, projects, operations, because decision-makers need to understand the:

-The approach needs to cover:
+As a result, the approach needs to cover:

 As an independent firm, Riskope delivers an impartial, third party evaluation of risks through a quantitative convergent, scalable enterprise risk management (ERM) method called ORE (Optimum Risk Estimates ©Oboni Riskope Associates Inc.).
 Our knowledgeable, senior professionals are fully engaged in all aspects of each project to provide clients with tailored attention, not pre-packaged studies.